 Amortization Charges on the Income Statement

-In the past, companies were required to charge a portion of goodwill to the income statement, reducing reported earnings.
+In the past, companies were required to show a portion of goodwill on their income statement, which reduced their reported earnings.
 The theory made sense on the surface: If you bought an asset, you had to depreciate it so why, then, wouldn't you have to do the same when you bought an entire company?

-For all intents and purposes, these goodwill charges were ignored by the investor because, unlike buying assets that were needed to operate, acquiring a competitor or merger likely increased your profits if done wisely.
+For all intents and purposes, these goodwill charges on company income statements were ignored by investors because, unlike buying assets that were needed to operate, acquiring a competitor or merger likely increased your profits if done wisely.
 The goodwill charges were causing managers to report lower earnings, which was against the accounting goal of providing an accurate picture of economic reality.

-In practical terms, this meant that the goodwill would sit on the balance sheet forever unless something happened to the acquired business that caused management to realize they overpaid.
-In the event they did overpay, the business would record a goodwill expense on the income statement, causing reported profits to fall.
+In practical terms, this meant that the goodwill would sit as an asset on the balance sheet forever unless something happened to the acquired business that caused management to realize they overpaid.
+In the event they did overpay, the business would record a goodwill impairment expense on the income statement, causing reported profits to fall.
 The goodwill "asset" could then be removed from the balance sheet.

 The most important thing for you to know when you look at goodwill is that it is a non-cash charge.
-That means that if a company has a goodwill expense of $10 million, not a penny is coming out of headquarters in most cases because it is just representing a loss that has already occurred.
+That means that if a company has a goodwill expense of $10 million, not a penny is coming out of the company's pocket in most cases because it is just representing a loss that has already occurred.

-If the pizza shack you bought went bankrupt three years from now after the building burned to the ground, you would record a goodwill charge and your profits will be lower.
+If the pizza shack you bought went bankrupt three years from now after the building burned to the ground, you would record a goodwill impairment charge o your income statement, and your profits would be lower.
 The money you spent on the building was paid out three years before when you bought the place, not when the goodwill charge hit the income statement.